 - The largest 2G, 3G and 4G coverage areas

 - Significant 4G headstart on other networks meaning that 60% of the UK is already covered

 - Confirmed to be the UK's fastest 4G broadband by RootMetrics testing, with double speed 4G now rolling out

 - The only way to access 4G speeds on the Orange and T-Mobile networks

 - The only mobile broadband provider to offer larger usage allowances equivalent to many fixed line services

-- EE Film offers a film store, discount rentals, free downloads and 2 for 1 cinema tickets
+- EE Film offers a film store, discount rentals, free downloads

 - Inclusive WiFi on over 200,000 BT OpenZone WiFi hotspots, and on the London Underground